melina-niavarani/melinaniavarani/README.md

 ## 🎥 Video Call Demo

-A real video calling app with host/participant roles.
-First person to join becomes the host with moderator controls!
+A real video calling app powered by Jitsi Meet.
+Works just like Google Meet - create a meeting or join with a code!

 ### Features
-- 👑 **Host/Moderator System**: First to join = host with extra controls
 - 🎥 Real HD video & audio with multiple participants
 - 🖥️ Screen sharing
 - 💬 Live chat